closeio/making.close.com/_posts/2023-10-27-how-we-plan-feature-development/index.md

 tags: [Engineering, Product, Strategy]
 ---

 At Close, we want to ensure that every feature we work on offers real value to our users.
 The path we follow from conceptualizing a feature to its development and ultimately its release has evolved over the years.
-A couple of years ago, we adopted Basecamp's Shape Up method and refined this approach to suit our needs.
+A couple of years ago, we adopted [Basecamp's Shape Up method](https://basecamp.com/shapeup) and refined this approach to suit our needs.
 Let me give you a high-level overview of how the process looks from an engineer's perspective.

 ## The 6-Cycle Year: Our Development Calendar

 We divide our year into six cycles, each lasting six or seven weeks.
 For instance, a cycle might be a week longer if holidays fall within it, or if we have an all-team retreat planned.
-Between these cycles, we have a "gap week" that lasts for two weeks.
+Between these cycles, we have two "gap weeks".

 During cycle weeks, feature development takes place.
 The time is fixed, but the scope of the project remains flexible.
 We prefix cycle numbers with the current year for easier future reference: 2023C1, 2023C2, and so on.